encord-team/encord-maskrcnn/readme.md

 # Encord-Active MaskRCNN Example

+### Important Note: This project is designed to be used for the Encord-Active data centric challenge, please use the [original project](!https://github.com/encord-team/encord-active/tree/main/examples/maskrcnn-example) for training Encord-Active projects

 This example implements an end-to-end training and evaluation procedure for Mask R-CNN in PyTorch using Encord Active.
 - The target project should follow the COCO format.
 You can